Apply to hold an event in a park or open space

 The consultation process is required in order to gain permission in principle for the application to proceed.
 Should we agree to process an event application for you at short notice and consultation is required, the process will be terminated if any formal objections are raised.

-Read our supplementary information guidance(pdf, 555KB), so that you have an understanding of what will be required in terms of supplementary information to support your event, and your responsibilities as Hirer.
+Read our application guidance(pdf, 555KB), so that you have an understanding of what will be required in terms of supplementary information to support your application, and to clarify your responsibilities.

 Where licensable activities are proposed it is the hirers responsibility to obtain the necessary licences and consents directly with the Licencing team.